 Who am I kidding?
 I am from Germany and mac & cheese is not one of the dishes I grew up with.
 I rather remember having käse spätzle and countless noodle casseroles in my past.
-That’s maybe why I was kind of surprised as the Wisconsin Milk Marketing Board asked me to develop a macaroni and cheese recipe with an European touch.
+That’s maybe why I was kind of surprised as the Wisconsin Milk Marketing Board asked me to develop a macaroni and cheese recipe with a European touch.
 But hey you have to be flexible!
-After some research I came up with this, a hybrid between European and American style noodle dish.
-It’s loaded with a lot of cheese, which is filling and comforting, the smoked salmon for spoiling, dill remembers me to my mum (I am not going to explain that ) and the butternut squash for pretending to be even a little bit healthy.
+After some research, I came up with this, a hybrid between European and American style noodle dish.
+It’s loaded with a lot of cheese, which is filling and comforting; the smoked salmon for decadence and healthy omega-3 fatty acids; dill reminds me of my mom, she loves dill and uses it a lot; and the butternut squash to making up for the cheese and makes this even a little bit more healthy.
 All the flavors come together like they are meant to be.

 Here you can find my recipe for Macaroni and Gruyère Cheese with Butternut Squash, Smoked Salmon and Dill.

-Directions: Preheat your oven to 400°F. Cut off the top of the butternut squash and cut in half lengthwise.
+- Directions: Preheat your oven to 200 C / 400°F. Cut off the top of the butternut squash and cut in half lengthwise.
 Remove the seeds and membranes, set on your baking sheet, drizzle the inside with olive oil and sprinkle with salt.
 Bake for 10 to 15 minutes until slightly softened.
 Let cool.

-Meanwhile, cook the pasta according to packing instructions but finish cooking a minute earlier.
+- Meanwhile, cook the pasta according to packing instructions but finish cooking two minutes earlier.
 Drain and set aside.

-Preheat a saucepan over medium heat, add butter and let melt, add garlic and sauté for one minute.
+- Preheat a saucepan over medium heat, melt butter, add garlic and sauté for one minute.
 Add the flour and mix until well blended; add cream and broth, continue cooking and stirring until smooth and thickened.

-Add 2 cups of the cheese and about 2/3 of the dill and stir until well combined.
+- Add ⅔ of the cheese and about ⅔ of the dill and stir until well combined.
 Season to taste but be careful with the salt.

 The salmon adds a lot of saltiness to the dish, keep in mind while seasoning the sauce.